tonyjurg/N1904addons/docs/features/text_entr_norm.md

 ## Feature values

-A float number *stored as a string* representing the entropy normalized to a range from 0 to 1 (inclusive).
-The dot denotes a decimal point, not a thousands separator.
+A number *stored as integer* representing the entropy normalized to a range from 0 to 1000 (inclusive).

 ## Feature detailed description